Workday/canvas-kit/modules/_labs/select/react/README.md

 </FormField>;
 ```

-#### Example with Custom Options
+#### Example with Custom Options Data

-Each option in `options` may contain any number of other key/value pairs.
-You may then define your own `renderOption` function to customize how each option is rendered using that custom data.
+Each option in `options` may contain a `data` object with any number of key/value pairs.
+This `data` object is carried over to the `option` passed into the `renderOption` function where it may then be used to customize how each option is rendered.

 ```tsx
 import * as React from 'react';